 So you’ve saved up a little bit of cash and are ready to take your nighttime comfort to the next level.

-These low price mattresses won’t provide the durability and quality of some of the higher end models, but they’ll be a major step up from a hand-me-down or thrift store mattress.
+Cheap mattresses may not provide the durability and quality of some of the higher-end models, but they’ll be a significant step up from a hand-me-down or the thrift store cheap mattress.

 They also tend to have shorter warranties than higher-priced mattresses.

-This is the price range where memory foam mattresses (widely agreed to be the gold standard for modern mattress materials) start to make an appearance.
+This is the price range where a memory foam mattress (widely agreed to be the gold standard for modern mattress materials) start to make an appearance.
 A cheap foam mattress with 2 or more memory foam layers is a much better upgrade than any lower-quality mattress you have.

 If you have a few hundred dollars saved up, take a look at the best budget mattresses that we are sure will work for you.

 Zinus is another online-only company that delivers cheap mattresses by cutting out the middleman.
-They specialize in memory foam, iCoil and foam-spring hybrid mattresses, and have wowed consumers with their durability and comfort.
+They specialize in memory foam mattress production, iCoil and foam-spring hybrid mattresses and have wowed consumers with their durability and comfort.

-They also have a neat quiz that can help you determine exactly the right mattress for your sleep style.
+They also have a neat quiz to help you determine the best budget mattress for your sleep style.

 Check out our review of their Sleep Master Ultima Comfort here.

-Signature Sleep makes high quality innerspring and memory foam mattresses that don’t cost a fortune.
+Signature Sleep is known for its high-quality innerspring and affordable foam mattress that won’t break the bank.
 We were very impressed with their products as well – take a look at our Contour 8 mattress review to get the full scoop.

 At prices under $400 for good mattresses, Signature Sleep is among the best of the low price mattresses.